TBau23/TBau23.github.io/_pages/about.md

 - Progress studies.
 Understanding how we got where we are and how we can do more of that in the future seems extremely important.
 How can you look at this [chart](https://ourworldindata.org/grapher/world-gdp-over-the-last-two-millennia) and not be full of questions?
     - [Roots of Progress](https://rootsofprogress.org/) by Jason Crawford is a good blog on the topic.
 Many of the books on my reading list revolve around this as well.

+    - The blog of [Eli Dourado](https://medium.com/cgo-benchmark/deepminds-protein-folding-solution-what-just-happened-279d32e8d0f).
+Eli has an incredible range of interests and seems to know a lot about all of them.
+I recently enjoyed his piece breaking down the triumph of [AlphaFold 2](https://medium.com/cgo-benchmark/deepminds-protein-folding-solution-what-just-happened-279d32e8d0f).
+Absolutely amazing to me that this hasn't been more widely covered.
+As far as I can tell, this is the biggest win for machine learning to date - taking a decades old scientific roadblock and just solving it entirely.

 - Economic history (closely tied to the above).
 All of my favorite college courses were on this topic.
     - The history of financial markets in particular never fails to amaze me.
-No other type of history shows so consistently how little humans have changed over the last [thousand](https://twitter.com/jposhaughnessy/status/1079801917755346944) years.
+No other type of history shows so consistently how little humans have changed over the last [thousand years](https://twitter.com/jposhaughnessy/status/1079801917755346944).

 - Sports.
 In particular, I love soccer (Manchester United) and MMA.
 I'm aware that is a weird combo.
 I've always loved soccer and I just think MMA is the most difficult sport there is by far.
 I'm amazed by all of the people who do it.